Barbell Bent Over Row

-- The barbell bent-over row is a compound exercise used to develop and strengthen the entire posterior chain, including both the hips and upper back.
+Back Muscle Development: The barbell bent-over row is a compound exercise used to develop and strengthen the entire posterior chain, including both the hips and upper back.
 While most exercises target a specific muscle on the back of the body, this compound exercise targets the entire back every rep. It helps to build a strong, well-developed back, giving you a more defined and muscular appearance.

 The erector spinae muscles, also known as spinal erectors, run vertically down your entire back on either side of your spine.
 These are not muscles you can typically see bulging underneath your skin, as they are below other muscles, yet they still make up a large portion of the posterior chain.